Jack-Q/blog/source/_posts/2017-02-21-javaee-training-note-day-02.md

 ---

-The main content of the second day is some detail about the `Spring Framework`, including elibration of the core concepts in `Spring`, how to set up the framework, and XML file based configutation as well as annotation based configutation.
-Apart from the core framework, `Spring MVC` is also metioned.
+The main content of the second day is some detail about the `Spring Framework`, including elaboration of the core concepts in `Spring`, how to set up the framework, and XML file based configuration as well as annotation based configuration.
+Apart from the core framework, `Spring MVC` is also mentioned.

 <!-- more -->

 Spring IoC Startup
 ------------------

-The core module of the Spring project is the Spring Framwork which provides the functionalities to manage objects as well as their dependency relationship in large application.
+The core module of the Spring project is the Spring Framework which provides the functionalities to manage objects as well as their dependency relationship in large application.
 Spring implemented an object container that can be configured via either XML file or annotation (there is also a code based configuration).